djechlin/djechlin.github.io/index.md

 ---
 title: Daniel Echlin's Personal Site
-subtitle: Learn things about me, learn things about you
 layout: post-index
 comments: false
 ---

-#### Everything on this site

-has in common that you either learn something about me, or you learn something about you.
-I strive for both.
-I try not to post things that are knowledge in a vacuum.
-I'd rather think about how it might affect you.
-So, that is the guiding principle here, and I hope you find something you enjoy.
+I try to write posts that are actually useful.
+Generally they are useful to me, but the more personal posts I hope readers might find useful in thinking about themselves as well.

 # Books